prztrz/To-Readable-Time/README.md

 # To-Readable-Time

 Lightweight tool for calculating time in days, hours and minutes basing on the single input value.
+[SEE DEMO](https://prztrz.github.io/To-Readable-Time/)

 `toReadableTime(value, unit)` accepts two params: